mrDIMAS/StationIapetus/docs/design.md

 The game is a sci-fi DeadSpace-like horror game, the action takes place on the spaceship that stays radio-silent near Saturn.

+## Production plan

+Since production resources are very limited, some of 3D models should be bought.
+Levels have to be modelled manually, using gray-boxing to create overall spaceship structure and only after tests are over, levels should be filled with details.
+This should help to significantly reduce costs of production.

+Overall budget for 3D models is around 1000$ (can be increased if needed, but it should be less 2000$).
+It is also possible to use royalty-free 3D models, however their quality is questionable and such models should be used for prototyping only.

+Since main mechanics are pretty much done, I expect production to be ended at in the late Spring of 2022.

+(WRITE WEEKLY PLAN HERE!)

 ## Plot

 The spaceship is classified, high-security level research facility that creates new experimental types of weapons,